Spudwick/CMake__BuildInfo/README.md

 ## License

-This code is made available under the GPL 3.0 licence distributed with the repository (See [LICENSE](LICENSE)).
+This code is made available under the [LICENSE](LICENSE) distributed with the repository.